-2 Figure 1.21: A stratigraphic well (indicated by "X") is a vertical well drilled to obtain geological core 3 samples, ideally from the target formation.
-An appraisal well is a vertical well (indicated as "Y") that is drilled 4 some distance away from the stratigraphic-well so that the characteristics of the formation can be further 5 evaluated and delineated.
-If the evaluation is positive, a sidetrack may be drilled through the wall of an appraisal 6 well on a curved trajectory, ending with a horizontal section of well bore within the target formation.
-The 7 horizontal well (indicated as "Z") is subjected to hydraulic fracturing (Source: Shell) 8
+Figure 1.24: A stratigraphic well (indicated by "X") is a vertical well drilled to obtain geological core samples, ideally from the target formation.
+An appraisal well is a vertical well (indicated as "Y") that is drilled some distance away from the stratigraphic-well so that the characteristics of the formation can be further evaluated and delineated.
+If the evaluation is positive, a side track may be drilled through the wall of an appraisal well on a curved trajectory, ending with a horizontal section of well bore within the target formation.
+The horizontal well (indicated as "Z") is subjected to fracking (Source: Shell).

-- 9 Drilling units (rigs) are powered by either diesel- or gas-fuelled internal combustion engines.
-For 10 exploration operations, and during the early stages of production operations, diesel-fuelled rigs are 11 used; however, as field gas is produced locally, drilling operations typically transition to the use of this energy resource.
-Apart from cost considerations (field gas is cheaper than diesel), there are 12 13 considerable benefits in terms of atmospheric emissions attributable to gas- versus diesel-combustion 14 (see below). - 15
+Drilling units (rigs) are powered by either diesel- or gas-fuelled internal combustion engines.
+For exploration operations, and during the early stages of production operations, diesel-fuelled rigs are used; however, as field gas is produced locally, with the necessary permitting in place, drilling operations can transition to the use of this energy resource (alternatively, any produced gas is flared).
+Apart from cost considerations (field gas is cheaper than diesel), there are considerable benefits in terms of atmospheric emissions attributable to gas- versus diesel-combustion (Table 1.3).